ruippeixotog/intro-to-category-theory/slides.md

   - $P$ is "better" than $Q$ iff there exists an **unique** arrow $m: Q \rightarrow P$ such that $outl_Q = outl_P∘m$ and $outr_Q = outr_P∘m$
   - Similiar to factorization in mathematics

-Note:

-- "We would like to say that c is “better” than c’ if there is a morphism m from c’ to c — but that’s too weak.
-We also want its projections to be “better,” or “more universal,” than the projections of c’.
-What it means is that the projections p’ and q’ can be reconstructed from p and q using m."

 ---